DaniPari99/Experimental-Robotics-Laboratory/assignment_1/README.md

 * **armor:** is a server already done used by the ```assignment_fsm``` through the ```helper``` node for doing manipulations or queries on the ontology.

 ## Temporal diagram
+For sake of completeness the following figure shows the temporal diagram of the software architecture:

 ![Diagramma senza titolo drawio-5](https://user-images.githubusercontent.com/62515616/202917399-4889196b-1a46-4285-86f9-b455e57d0221.png)

+The diagram shows that the battery

 ## States diagram
 The following figure shows the states diagram of the Finite State Machine: